turingschool/backend-curriculum-site/module4/lessons/intro_to_graphql_instructor.md

 ## Closing Activity

-Split the class into three groups (or more), each group gets one topic and 10 minutes to plan a pitch and poster/whiteboard to use as a visual.
+Split the class into three groups (or more), each group gets one topic and 6-8 minutes to plan a pitch and poster/whiteboard to use as a visual.

+Once time is up, have each group present their pitch!

 ### Making the case for GraphQL